jsivwri/daily-coding-problems/README.md

 Do this in linear time and in-place.

 For example, given the array `['G', 'B', 'R', 'R', 'B', 'R', 'G']`, it should become `['R', 'R', 'R', 'G', 'G', 'B', 'B']`.

+### PROBLEM 36 [MEDIUM]

+This problem was asked by Dropbox.

+Given the root to a binary search tree, find the second largest node in the tree.